 Grant Consultant Services include:

-Planning stages: Help with planning the writing process, discussing writing strategies and narrative arguments, brainstorming, setting draft and review deadlines prior to submission, brainstorming and networking for Broader Impacts, help with analyzing reviewer critiques in order to revise for resubmission.
+Planning consultations: Help with planning the writing process, discussing writing strategies and narrative arguments, brainstorming, setting draft and review deadlines prior to submission, brainstorming and networking for Broader Impacts, help with analyzing reviewer critiques in order to revise for resubmission.

-Writing stages: Review drafts for grantsmanship, organization, readability, and responsiveness to sponsor requirements or reviewer critiques (for resubmissions); editing for clarity and flow of your document; editing for formatting and presentation of your document.
+Reviewing and editing: Review drafts for grantsmanship, organization, readability, and responsiveness to sponsor requirements or reviewer critiques (for resubmissions); editing for clarity and flow of your document; editing for formatting and presentation of your document.

 For specific grant policy and budget questions, contact Sponsored Programs Administration at email@example.com.